Air Canada Interview Questions

 • What opportunities will I have to learn and grow?

-Why should we hire you as a flight attendant?
+Why should we consider you for a flight attendant position?

-• Say you have strong multi-tasking skills that will allow you to handle a wide variety of situations while in continuous contact with the public.
+• Say you possess strong multitasking skills that enable you to handle various situations while maintaining continuous contact with the public.

-• Mention you have great attention to detail that will allow you to ensure the safety and comfort of our customers.
+• Mention that you have excellent attention to detail, which will allow you to ensure the safety and comfort of our customers.

-• State you are a self-starter and a team player which will allow you to work well independently or in a team.
+• State that you are a self-starter and a team player, allowing you to work well independently or in a team.

-• Say you have strong leadership skills that will allow you to respond to a variety of emergency and non-emergency situations.
+• Say you have strong leadership skills that will allow you to respond to various emergency and non-emergency situations.

 Why do you want to be a flight attendant?